scala/scala3/docs/docs/reference/witnesses/replacing-implicits.md

 ## Summoning a Witness

 Besides `implicit`, there is also `implicitly`, a method defined in `Predef` that computes an implicit value for a given type.
 Keeping with the "witness" terminology, it seems apt to introduce the name `summon` for this operation.
-So `summon[T]` summons a witness for `T`, in the same way as `implicitly[T]` did.
+So `summon[T]` summons a witness of `T`, in the same way as `implicitly[T]` did.
 The definition of `summon` is straightforward:
 ```scala
 def summon[T] with (x: T) = x
 ```